 An examination of passive investor engagement in corporate governance demonstrates that passive investors behave in accordance with this theory.
 Passive investors are devoting greater sophistication and resources to engagement with their portfolio companies and are exploiting their comparative advantages – their size, breadth of portfolio and resulting economies of scale -- to focus on issues with a broad market impact, such as potential corporate governance reforms, that have the potential to reduce the underperformance and mispricing of portfolio companies.
 Passive investors use these tools, as opposed to analyzing firm-specific operational issues, to reduce the relative advantage that active funds gain through their ability to trade.

 We conclude by exploring the overall implications of the rise of passive investment for corporate law and financial regulation.
 We argue that, although existing critiques of passive investors are unfounded, the rise of passive investing raises new concerns about ownership concentration, conflicts of interest and common ownership.
 We evaluate these concerns and the extent to which they warrant changes to existing regulation and practice.

-Fisch, Jill E.; Hamdani, Asaf; and Davidoff Solomon, Steven, "Passive Investors" (2018).
+Fisch, Jill E.; Hamdani, Asaf; and Davidoff Solomon, Steven, "The New Titans of Wall Street: A Theoretical Framework for Passive Investors" (2019).
 Faculty Scholarship at Penn Law.
 1983.